This post may include affiliate links that earn us a small commission.

 French onion soup, croissants, foi grass, and macarons are what I wanted to taste – I was seeking the authentic taste – when I landed in Paris.
 I fulfilled my wish with three of them and got a taste of the best foi grass in Lyon.

 A traveler’s tip I would like to share – the best onion soups are in the bistros in Paris.
 A bistro is a small traditional Parisian restaurant with simple décor and has been popular for simple meals, typical of home-style cooking.

-Onion soups had existed since the beginning when man started making soups.
-It started when onions were grown abundantly; it was easy to take a few onions, chop them and make a soup by seasoning it.
+Onion soups have existed since the beginning when man started making soups.
+It started when onions were grown abundantly; it was easy to take a few onions, chop them, and make a soup by seasoning it.

-This soup, much similar in composition to the French Onion Chicken, will surely comfort us much often.
+This soup, much similar in composition to the French Onion Chicken, will surely comfort us often.

 The secret behind the best French onion soups

 Restaurants and recipe makers serve all kinds of French onions soups – from very ordinary, where several things go wrong, to absolutely delicious ones, where you get worried that your bowls are getting empty soon.
 Why is there so much difference in taste and texture?